SebasNadu/kotlin-lotto/README.md

 - [x] return valid Rank depend on match count, bonus number and if required
 - [x] implement valueOf

+### PurchaseSession

+- [x] Add a class that wraps the information about the purchase
+- [x] Should contain the purchase amount, manual tickets, automatic tickets etc..
+- [x] Should have methods to update the values creating a shallow copy.

 ### Controller

 - [x] Add the controller where happens the flow of the app